Timofey121/For_Work/KWORK/Vkontakte_Mailing_List/README.md

 3) In the file proxy.txt you need to specify a Proxy

-4) In the file proxy.txt you need to specify the login and password from Vkontakte, from where the mailing will take place
+4) In the file proxy.txt you need to specify the login and password from Vkontakte, from where the mailing will take place.
+Also in the file Start.py in the 20 - 25 line, specify the data to connect to the database

 5) Then you can run the main file - Start.py

 ---
 ## Note:
-The people_vk file will contain the ids of the people who received the newsletter
+The girl_mamba file will contain the people who received the newsletter.